dell/redfish-ansible-module/README.md

 ## Limitations and Disclaimers

   - This module is for demonstration purposes only.
-  - Only a few GET requests are available.
-Support for POST, PATCH and DELETE requests coming soon.
   - For demonstration purposes, the playbook redirects stdout to text files in JSON format.
 Ideally, they should be stored in a database or be formatted for easy import into a spreadsheet or audit tool.

 ## Support